 “I’m blushing now; it’s a good job you can’t see me.”

 But Benjamin could see her.
-Each time he heard a voice on the phone, he would picture its owner.
-This ploy was perhaps his way of countering the stress of his job, since the images that his mind would conjure up were usually comical.
-But while this ploy was helpful to him, it had become a constant irritation to Jennifer, who sat beside him.
+Every time he heard a voice on the phone, he pictured its owner, which was perhaps his way of countering the stress of his job, since the images were usually comical.
+But while this was helpful to him, it constantly irritated Jennifer, who sat beside him.

-“What are you giggling at now?” she would often ask, exasperated.
+“What are you giggling at now?” she would ask.